ionic-team/ionic-storage/README.md

 }
 ```

-Alternatively, an Angular Service can be created to manage all database operations in your app and constrain all configuration and database initialization to a single location.
+For more sophisticated usage, an Angular Service should be created to manage all database operations in your app and constrain all configuration and database initialization to a single location.
 When doing this, don't forget to register this service in a `providers` array in your `NgModule` and ensure that the `IonicStorageModule` has been initialized in that `NgModule` as shown above.
 Here's an example of what this service might look like:

 ```typescript
 import { Injectable } from '@angular/core';